baptiste-meunier/NowcastingML_3step/README.md

   - second row corresponds to the pre-selection technique used
   - Third row corresponds to the number of variables kept after pre-selection
   - each row (>3) corresponds to a regression technique.
 Values indicate the out-of-sample RMSE

+ <b> NB: </b> Each run of <i> Main.R </i> creates one ‘pred’ Excel and one ‘rmse’ Excel for each pre-selection technique tested.
+It also creates different Excels for each number of variables kept.
+For example, if the user tests LARS and SIS with 50 and 60 variables kept, four different ‘pred’ and four different ‘rmse’ Excels will be created (LARS-50, LARS-60, SIS-50, SIS-60).
+By contrast, only a single 'summaryALL' Excel is created at each run of <i> Main.R </i>.

+Besides the type of output, the name of the Excel indicates the settings of the three-step approach:
+- '_sel_xxx_' = xxx relates to the pre-selection technique(s) used
+- '_n_yyy_' = yyy relates to the number of variables kept after pre-selection
+- '_reg_zzz_' = zzz relates to the regression technique(s) used
+- '_h_aaa_' = aaa relates to the horizon of forecast
+- last items in the name of the Excel refer to start and end dates of the out-of-sample forecasts Examples of output are provided in the folder ‘2-Output’.

+# How to cite the code?
+Please cite as Chinn, M. D., Meunier, B., Stumpner, S. (2023).
+"Nowcasting World Trade with Machine Learning: a Three-Step Approach", NBER Working Paper, No 31419, National Bureau of Economic Research

+Where appropriate, please also cite
+- Macroeconomic random forest as: Goulet-Coulombe, P. (2020).
+“The Macroeconomy as a Random Forest”, arXiv pre-print
+- Linear gradient boosting as: Chen, T., and Guestrin, C. (2016).
+“XGBoost: A Scalable Tree Boosting System”, in Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, pp. 785–794
+- Least Angle Regression (LARS) as: Efron, B., Hastie, T., Johnstone, I., and Tibshirani, R. (2004).
+“Least angle regression”, Annals of Statistics, 32(2), pp. 407–499
+- Sure Independence Screening (SIS) as: Fan, J., and Lv, J. (2008).
+“Sure independence screening for ultrahigh dimensional feature space”, Journal of the Royal Statistical Society Series B, 70(5), pp. 849–911
+- T-stat-based pre-selection as: Bair, E., Hastie, T., Paul, D., and Tibshirani, R. (2006).
+“Prediction by supervised principal components”, Journal of the American Statistical Association, 101(473), pp. 119–137
+- Iterated Bayesian Model Averaging as: Yeung, K., Bumgarner, R., and Raftery, A. (2005).
+“Bayesian Model Averaging: Development of an improved multi-class, gene selection and classification tool for microarray data”, Bioinformatics, 21(10), pp. 2394–2402